stschiff/msmc/README.md

 3. the number of called homozygous sites since the last segregating site, including the given location
 4. the ordered and phased pattern of alleles at multiple haplotypes.
 Multiple observations can be given, separated by a comma to indicate ambiguous haplotype phasing.
 Unknown alleles are indicated by "?", e.g. for missing data, or for sites which cannot be phased.

+Input files can be generated from BAM files, VCF files and other sources relatively straight forward.
+The necessary scripts will be made available soon.

-For the following, we need an estimate of the diversity for the input files.
+For the following, we need an estimate of the diversity from the input files.
 A standard estimator for θ(=4Nµ), along with several other statistics can be obtained with the command

     msmc stats <file1> <file2> ...